5 White Glove Packing Tips for Your Pantry

 4. Use robust containers to complete the backing process.

-If you have a Crockpot, large pans, or stoneware baking products, then consider taping your wrapped spice containers to these items.
+If you have Crockpot, large pans, or stoneware baking products, then consider taping your wrapped spice containers to these items.
 You’ll save some space during the packing process, and it will give your pantry items the extra level of protection they need.

 5. Wrap the box or container with plastic wrap.

-When you have all of your pantry items correctly packed and ready to go, then wrap the box or plastic container with plastic wrap.
+When you have all of your pantry items correctly packed and ready to go, wrap the box or plastic container with plastic wrap.
 You can use the same product that you’d cover your furniture with to prevent damage.
-Taking this final step will help to prevent spills from happening while transporting the items to your new home.
+Taking this final step will prevent spills from happening while transporting the items to your new home.

 Make sure to label the box or container to ensure its delivery to your kitchen when you arrive at your new place.
 Leaving expensive herbs or spices outside in unfavorable conditions could cause spoilage, which would make all of your hard work be for nothing.